AvinashSaxena17/Deploy-amazon-prime-application-on-AWS-EKS/README.md

 ## Pipeline Overview
 ### Pipeline Stages
 1. **Git Checkout**: Clones the source code from GitHub.
-2. **SonarQube Analysis**: Performs static code analysis.
+2. **SonarQube Analysis**: Runs static code analysis to detect bugs and code smells.
-3. **Quality Gate**: Ensures code quality standards.
+3. **Quality Gate**: Enforces code quality standards before proceeding.
 4. **Install NPM Dependencies**: Installs NodeJS packages.
-5. **Trivy Security Scan**: Scans the project for vulnerabilities.
+5. **Trivy Security Scan**: Scans for vulnerabilities in the project.
-6. **Docker Build**: Builds a Docker image for the project.
+6. **Docker Build**: Creates a Docker image for the application.
-7. **Push to AWS ECR**: Tags and pushes the Docker image to ECR.
+7. **Push to AWS ECR**: Tags and pushes the Docker image to Amazon ECR.
-8. **Image Cleanup**: Deletes images from the Jenkins server to save space.
+8. **Image Cleanup**: Removes local images on the Jenkins server to free up space.

 ### Running Jenkins Pipeline
-Create and run the build pipeline in Jenkins.
-The pipeline will build, analyze, and push the project Docker image to ECR.
+This pipeline will build the project, perform code analysis, and push the resulting Docker image to AWS ECR.

-Create a Jenkins pipeline by adding the following script:
+**To set it up, create a Jenkins CI pipeline and add the following script:**

-### Build Pipeline

 ```groovy
 pipeline {